leiyangleon/FSH/README.md

 for cropping the image margin and refer to online ROI_PAC guidance for the geocoding command "geocode.pl" (not included here).

-For ISCE-processed results, the cropping and geocoding have been included in the above ISCE processing (#1 for insarApp and #2 for stripmapApp).
+For ISCE-processed results, the cropping and geocoding have been included in the above ISCE processing (Step 1), i.e. 1) for insarApp and 2) for stripmapApp.

 ***Note: the amount of margin to be cropped are hardcoded based on the ALOS SAR image dimension, and needs to be adjusted for ALOS-2 and the future NISAR image.***